mikrobi/babel/docs/usage/index.md

-Babel contains a Babel Button, a custom manager page and two Snippets.
+Babel contains a Babel Button, a custom manager page and two snippets.

 ## Babel Button